jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/nrf52832_notes.md

 # Minimum glitch width experiment

 Width of 1000ns causes the CPU to fail.
-Even 180 does that late in execution (for the NVMC glitch it's fine).
+Even as low as 140 does that late in execution (for the NVMC glitch it's fine).
 GIAnT has a min glitch width of 10ns.

 Offset of 5ms causes it to break out of the while loop, minimum width 50ns.